andresilper/Trypanosoma_Project/README.md

 ## About

-This project implements a **binary classification system** to automatically detect the presence of *Trypanosoma cruzi* parasites in microscopy images. *T. cruzi* is the causative agent of Chagas disease, a neglected tropical disease affecting millions of people in the Americas.
+This project implements a **binary classification system** to automatically detect the presence of *Trypanosoma cruzi* parasites in microscopy images obtained from mice blood. *T. cruzi* is the causative agent of Chagas disease, a neglected tropical disease affecting millions of people in the Americas.

 The goal is to assist healthcare professionals in rapid and accurate diagnosis through **artificial intelligence**, reducing manual analysis time and increasing detection accuracy.